Here’s an important question to ask yourself. Are you creating drama in your life?

 - Do you need to Rethink Your Television Viewing?

 Reach out to your people

 Humans are social creatures.

-Sometimes when we feel frustrated or bored, it’s really social interaction that we are craving.
+Sometimes when we feel frustrated or bored, it’s really social interaction and connection that we are craving.

 Related post – Do You Need to Connect with Old Friends?